Master sexual desire through therapy

 'through the playground of erotic transference the patient comes to be in charge of her/his own passion...where objects were, subjects must be' (ibid.)

-Sharing these erotic idealisations can reduce the guilt, or shame, for the client in their own erotic idealisation.
+Sharing these erotic idealisations may reduce the guilt, or shame, for the client in their own erotic idealisation.
 Reminding the client that erotic idealisations are ordinary and unavoidable.
-Indeed, it often seems, the unconscious mind only wants to kill or have sex with other people (Gabbard, 2006.)
+Indeed, it sometimes seems, the unconscious mind only wants to kill or have sex with other people (Gabbard, 2006.)

-Erotic idealisations may be helpfully discussed in therapy.
-Demonstrating to the client the value of putting words to our desire.
+So erotic idealisations may be helpfully discussed in therapy.
+Demonstrating to the client the value of putting words to desire.
 Helpful additional interactions.
 So the client can remember or learn how other people can become both useful objects and collaborative subjects for them.
 Independent from, and yet dependent on, each other.
 Both separate and similar.

 In sum, erotic idealisations are inevitable.
 They can be helpful or unhelpful.
 In my experience, being aware of this helps achieve safe, effective, clinical practise.
 As such I have fleshed out some uses of erotic idealisation in therapy.